A Guide to Proper Image Use on HubPages

 Finding and Using Public Domain or Royalty Free Images

-Public Domain images, as well as those from many royalty free image sites, do not require attribution, so you are free to use them in your Hubs without citing or linking back to your sources.
+Public Domain images, as well as those from many royalty free image sites, do not require attribution, so you are free to use them in your articles without citing or linking back to your sources.
 Note: Some royalty-free image sites do have special stipulations, so be sure to follow the requirements of any licenses they apply to their content.

 There are many great resources where you can find and download images that are in the Public Domain or do not require attribution.